 Tensions that take days in meetings are resolved in seconds.
 Agents vote, alert, and challenge each other, with every position grounded in data and rationale visible.

-Every query is valid SQL.
-Every calculation executed by a database, not an LLM.
+Every query is valid SQL, with each calculation executed by a database rather than an LLM.
 When someone asks 'how did you calculate that?', the agent shows the query, the data, and the method.

 Your data does not move to us.
 SaaS, private cloud, on-premises, or air-gapped.
-Bring your own LLM through Ollama, or export agents for Claude, Copilot, or any MCP-compatible tool.
+Bring your own model, self-hosted or via any OpenAI-compatible endpoint, or export agents for Claude, Copilot, or any MCP-compatible tool.

 How It Works